roboconf/roboconf.github.io/en/user-guide-0.4/installing-roboconf.md

 # For Ubuntu, or su if you are under Debian
 sudo -i

-# "jessie" is the Debian version we tested our package (~ Ubuntu 14.04).
+# "jessie" is the Debian version we tested our package on (~ Ubuntu 14.04).
 echo "deb https://dl.bintray.com/v1/content/roboconf/roboconf-debian-packages jessie main" >> /etc/apt/sources.list

 # Update the list of packages